 In this translation, the word order has in many cases been changed, and the core 1,000-word vocabulary used in the BBE greatly expanded.
 Circumlocutions used to reduce the number of distinct lexemes (for example, using phrasal verbs or combinations of verb and noun) have been replaced with fewer words but employing a larger vocabulary (for example, a single less common or higher-register verb).
 For those reasons, the text now being published bears only limited relation to the BBE and may stylistically be regarded as a translation in its own right.

 The Ullans Academy was formed prior to the Ulster-Scots Language Society in July 1992.
 One of its prime objects was the undertaking of a Bible translation into Scots supportive of and appropriate to the other language development work of the Ullans Academy.
-Dr Adamson has outlined the history of this movement in three articles, viz.: “The Ullans Academy” in Legislation, Literature and Sociolinguistics: Northern Ireland, the Republic of Ireland, and Scotland, edited by John Kirk and Dónall P. Ó Baoill (Belfast: Cló Ollscoil na Banríona 2005); “The Ulster-Scots Movement.
+I have outlined the history of this movement in three articles, viz.: “The Ullans Academy” in Legislation, Literature and Sociolinguistics: Northern Ireland, the Republic of Ireland, and Scotland, edited by John Kirk and Dónall P. Ó Baoill (Belfast: Cló Ollscoil na Banríona 2005); “The Ulster-Scots Movement.
 A Personal Account” in Language Issues: Ireland, France, Spain, edited by Wesley Hutchinson and Clíona Ní Ríordáin ( Brussels: P.I.E.
 Peter Lang 2010); and “Common Identity” in Ulster-Scots in Northern Ireland Today: Language, Culture Community / L’Ulster-Scots en Irelande du Nord aujourd’hui: langue, culture, communauté, by Wesley Hutchinson (Rennes, Presses Universitaires 2014).

-The Ullans Academy were highly honoured that Gavin Falconer and Ross G. Arthur had chosen them to act as sponsors of their superlative and historic translation of the Bible in Plain Scots.
+The Ullans Academy were highly honoured that Gavin Falconer and Ross G. Arthur had chosen them to act as sponsors of their superlative and historic translation of the Bible in Plain Scots or Ullans.
 There could be none better than they for the task of bringing to the Scottish people such an inspirational work during this time of renewed interest in cultural expression.
 They were grateful to the former Ministerial Advisory Group on the Ulster-Scots Academy of the Department of Culture, Arts and Leisure for their financial support for these Volumes I and III, to their friends and colleagues in the Ullans Academy, to Professor Wesley Hutchinson of the Université Sorbonne Nouvelle – Paris 3, to Helen Brooker of Pretani Associates Ltd., Consultants in Common Identity, and to Wordzworth printing services for their invaluable assistance in producing the Old Testament in Scots, which were distributed free throughout the community.

 Dr Ian Adamson OBE